leo007er1/MascOS/Bootloader/README.md

  - Searches an entry in the FAT for the kernel and loads it
  - Jumps to the kernel
  - Probably doesn't work

+Unfortunately the bootloader doesn't work on a real 286.
+I'll try to solve this.